-Appear in the very first Monster Hunter title, despite it’s slowness and lack of mobility, this weapon never fail to amaze the hunters their power when a hit is landed.
+Appear in the very first Monster Hunter title, despite it’s slowness and lack of mobility, this weapon never fail to amaze the hunters when it come to damage.

 With the appearance that suit perfectly for monster slaying, this weapon appear in every Monster Hunter titles till now and is one of the most iconic sign of the series.